 With that, Stallworth began a seven-month undercover investigation, infiltrating the Klan with the help of the white colleague who pretended to be him.
 He duped KKK Grand Wizard David Duke, whom Stallworth called regularly to get information on Klan activity.
 Duke had no idea the man he was talking to on the other end was black.

-The movie opens in theaters nationwide Friday to mark the first anniversary of the violent Unite the Right rally in Charlottesville.
+It opened in theaters in August to mark the first anniversary of the violent Unite the Right rally in Charlottesville.
 A 32-year-old counterprotester, Heather D. Heyer, was killed after an avowed white supremacist allegedly struck a crowd with his car.

 “I’ve seen the movie twice,” said Stallworth, now 65 and living in El Paso.
 “It is a very powerful movie.
 Obviously, Spike wove the story around my story.
 He did a good job putting the story together and connecting the historical thread from the Confederacy to Charlottesville, David Duke and Donald Trump.”